Menu

 University of Wollongong

-For 2023 entry, UOW replaced the Casper test with the Altus Suite which added a ‘Snapshot’ - A 15-minute one-way video interview with standardised questions.
-For 2024 entry, UOW has removed ‘Snapshot’ and returned to using the Casper test only.
+For 2024 and 2025 entry, UOW has removed the ‘Snapshot’ (A 15-minute one-way video interview with standardised questions) that was introduced in 2023 and returned to using the Casper test only.
 This test is a 100-120 minute online video based scenario, situational judgement test and is designed to assess areas such as ethics, empathy and communication.
-For 2024 entry, Casper scores will be used as a hurdle requirement for interview ranking and will be combined with interview score and portfolio score for final offers.
+For 2025 entry, applicants who meet the qualifying thresholds for GAMSAT and GPA are ranked of interview using Casper scores (50%) and UOW MD admissions bonuses (50%).
+For final offers, ranking is based on interview score (70%) and admissions bonuses (30%).

 Ensure that you check the UOW website for the most up-to-date information and dates.